LeeHounshell/RxJavaURLDownloader/README.md

 ## Description

-File downloading and the job work queue are genericly handled by the AAR: URLDownloaderLibrary This is the "heavy-lifter" responsible for doing all the real work of managing the downloads.
+File downloading and the job work queue are generically handled by the AAR: URLDownloaderLibrary This is the "heavy-lifter" responsible for doing all the real work of managing the downloads.
 When a job is run, all URLs in that job download using RxJava and Retrofit.
 Multiple jobs run concurrently.
-Jobs emit a callback event on completion.
+Jobs emit a callback event on completion via the Event Bus.
-The callback is emitted on the Green Robot Event Bus.
+The callback includes a map of urls and each url result.
 See http://greenrobot.org/eventbus/ Library users that want to intercept the callback need to Subscribe to the event like this:

 ```